ctsit/project_ownership/README.md

 # REDCap Project Ownership
-A REDCap module to enforce the collection of ownership details at project creation.
+A REDCap module to aid in the collection and management of project ownership details.

 ## Prerequisites
 - REDCap >= 8.0.3